javacaliente/superdesign/README.md

 - Alert Notice**: Main Project has api's pass through a third party server.
-Potentially allowing the 3rd party to see the prompts, replies, and all traffic including the your api keys.
+Potentially allowing the 3rd party to see the prompts, replies, and all traffic including your api keys.

 2025.08.08 This readme has sanitized links until more is known.

 Use at your own risk.